Parable of the Two Sons: Interpretation

-Cornelius a Lapide, in his great commentary, writes that "This parable scarcely needs an explanation, because Christ applies and explains it.
+Cornelius a Lapide, in his Great Commentary, writes that "This parable scarcely needs an explanation, because Christ applies and explains it.
 In truth, the first—being at the beginning unwilling to obey his father, but afterwards repenting and obeying, by going to work in the vineyard—denotes the publicans and harlots; who at first by their sins repelled the will and law of God, but afterwards by John's preaching came to a better mind, and did penance, and lived chastely and justly, according to the law of God.
 The second son—who said to his father that he would go into the vineyard, but broke his word, and went not—denotes the Scribes and Pharisees; who always had the law of God in their mouths (as though they were most zealous and religious observers of it), but did not fulfil it in their deeds, but by lust, rapine, and usury acted contrary to it.
 Wherefore they provoked the heavy displeasure and anger of God against them, as well on account of their wickedness itself as because of their hypocrisy and feigned observance of the Law.
 For such hypocrisy and duplicity grievously provokes God."

+Verna Holyhead notes that both the tax collectors and the prostitutes were despised by the Jewish religious leaders because of their connections with the Roman occupation: the tax collectors supported the imperial tax system, and many of the prostitutes' sexual clients would have been Roman soldiers.